utilmeta/utype/docs/en/references/field.md

 ```

 !!! warning
+	You cannot declare such field in the function, for optional fields, you must specify a default value

 ## Constraints

-Field also supports the use of parameters to configure constraints for types, where the parameters are the same as the built-in constraints in Rule, as shown in
+`Field` also supports to configure constraints for types, where the parameters are the same as the built-in constraints in Rule, as shown in

 ```python
 from utype import Schema, Field